ST. JOHN'S ANGLICAN WOLFVILLE, N.S.

 Come and worship with us!

-Whether you are new to the Anglican Church, new to the area, or returning to our community, you are welcome in our church.
+Whether you are new to the Anglican Church, new to the area, or returning to our community or this worship, you are welcome in our church.

 We look forward to meeting you at our services.